 The maximum measured speed was 9.30 m/s (33.47 km/h), the share of samples with a measured speed below 1 km/h (likely stops) was 10.8%.

-To my disappointment, the share of speed measurements below 1 km/h is still 9.2% - a difference of 1.6 percentage points which may not be interpreted to be of any significance.
+The share of speed measurements below 1 km/h is still 9.2% - a difference of 1.6 percentage points which may not be interpreted to be of any significance.

-While I did not analyse any more specific data, it seems that the effect of using the GLOSA app is negatively influenced by:
+The effect of using the GLOSA app is negatively influenced by:

 - badly correlated traffic lights (no matter how slow/quick you try to go, between some traffic lights stops are almost inevitable; the phases seem to be optimized for a limited number of cars driving 50 km/h)